Symptoms vary but often include lower abdominal pain, bloating, gas, and constipation or diarrhea.

 A doctor usually diagnoses irritable bowel syndrome based on the symptoms but does tests to rule out other problems.

 Diet modification and drugs can usually relieve specific symptoms.

 Irritable bowel syndrome (IBS) is common among the general population.
 Some but not all studies suggest women with IBS are more likely to consult a doctor.
 IBS is the most common disorder diagnosed by gastroenterologists (doctors who specialize in disorders of the digestive tract) and is a common reason why many people visit their primary care physician.

-IBS is generally classified as a functional disorder because it impairs the functioning of the body’s normal activities, such as the movement of the intestines, the sensitivity of the nerves of the intestines, or the way in which the brain controls some of these functions.
-However, although the normal functioning is impaired, there are no structural abnormalities that can be found with an endoscope (a flexible viewing tube), x-rays, biopsies, or blood tests.
+IBS is a disorder of the movement of the intestines, the sensitivity of the nerves of the intestines, or the way in which the brain controls some of these functions.
+However, although the normal functioning is impaired, there are no structural abnormalities that can be found with an endoscope (a flexible viewing tube), imaging studies, biopsies, or blood tests.
 Thus, IBS is identified by the characteristics of the symptoms and, when done, normal results of tests.

-The cause of irritable bowel syndrome is not clear.
-In many people with IBS, the digestive tract is especially sensitive to many stimuli.
+The cause of IBS is not clear.
+In many people with IBS, the digestive tract is especially sensitive to stimuli.
 People may experience discomfort caused by intestinal gas or contractions that other people do not find distressing.
 Although the changes in bowel movements that occur with IBS might seem to be related to abnormal intestinal contractions, not all people with IBS have abnormal contractions, and in many of those who do, the abnormal contractions do not always coincide with symptoms.
-In some people, symptoms of IBS begin after an episode of gastroenteritis Gastroenteritis read more .
+In some people, symptoms of IBS begin after an episode of gastroenteritis Gastroenteritis .